spillerrec/cgCompress/README.md

 Prof of concept
 Performance needs to be greatly improved to be practical.
 The optimization problem is exponential, and while several short-cuts are already implemented, performance is wacky.
 Currently some cgs might just not be possible to do in practical time, while others only takes a few seconds.

 Work still needs to be done on segmentation.
 Segmenting out to very small areas can help file compression, however it kills performance because of the algorithmic complexity.
 However not segmenting enough gives makes it fail to perform some cross-frame optimizations.
 We need to separate this into two, segmenting for differentiating unique features, and segmenting for file size optimization.

 A proper interface also needs to be made

 Dependencies
 ------------

-Qt5
-qmake
+Qt5 + qmake

 zlib

 Recommended:
-A Qt5 plug-in for doing lossless webp output.
-Compresses better...
+A Qt5 plug-in with lossless webp output for higher compression.